-LUAD is reportedly becoming resistant to chemotherapy, and tumor recurrence occurs more frequently after treatment [30-35].
-AAGs can act as immunomodulators, and the immune system can be involved in carcinogenesis by inducing pathological angiogenesis[36-37].
-Thus, AAGs in LUAD can potentially affect tumor prognosis, which can be used to evaluate the treatment response of patients[38].
-Using machine learning algorithms, TCGA LUAD patients were divided into high- and low-risk groups.
+LUAD is reportedly becoming resistant to chemotherapy, and tumor recurrence occurs more frequently after treatment (30-35).
+AAGs can act as immunomodulators, and the immune system can be involved in carcinogenesis by inducing pathological angiogenesis (36-37).
+Thus, AAGs in LUAD can potentially affect tumor prognosis, and can be used to evaluate the treatment response of patients (38).
+Using machine-learning algorithms, patients with LUAD from The Cancer Genome Atlas were divided into high- and low-risk groups.
 Patients in our high-risk group had worse OS.
-We got the same results in the GEO validation dataset.
-Further, we analyzed differences in immune cell infiltration between different risk groups. it was found that risk score was positively correlated with Macrophage cells and negatively correlated with immune killer cells, such as activated natural killer (NK) cells, CD4 T cells, and CD8 T cells.
-These results suggested that the risk model we constructed could classify TCGA LUAD patients into high- and low-risk groups, with patients in the high-risk group having poorer OS.
+We found the same results in the GEO validation dataset.
+Furthermore, we analyzed differences in immune cell infiltration between different risk groups. it was found that the risk score was positively correlated with the presenoe of macrophage cells and negatively correlated with immune killer cells, such as activated natural killer cells, CD4 T-cells, and CD8 T-cells.
+These results show that the risk model we constructed was able to classify patients with LUAD in the TCGA into high- and low-risk groups, with patients in the high-risk group having poorer OS.

 Furthermore, to identify the specific expression of prognostic genes, we performed single-cell sequencing on four samples (two LUAD samples and two normal samples) obtained from the GEO database.
 We first performed QC evaluation and filtered the data to remove low-quality cells, cells contaminated with mitochondria, and cells within droplets.
-Finally, we performed principal component analysis and t-SNE (t-distributed stochastic neighbor embedding) dimension reduction and divided the samples into 25 cell subpopulations.
+Finally, we performed PCA and t-distributed stochastic neighbor embedding dimension reduction and divided the samples into 25 cell subpopulations.
 The cell subpopulations were subsequently annotated with marker genes using the R package "Seurat".
 Finally, we compared the different expressions of prognostic genes in different subpopulations and found that prognostic genes, especially DKK1, were highly expressed in basal cells and luminal cells.
 Thereafter, we compared the proportion of different cell subpopulations in LUAD and normal samples and found that basal cells and luminal cells were significantly increased in tumor samples, which led us to conjecture that prognostic genes might affect the prognosis of patients by increasing the number of basal and luminal cells.

-DKK1 is widely expressed in many types of tumor cell and encodes a protein from the Dickkopf family that participates in embryonic development by inhibiting the WNT signaling pathway [39-42].
-Hence, We performed in vitro cell experiments.
-The results demonstrated that the knockdown of DKK1 inhibited the proliferation, migration, invasion, and clonal formation of LUAD cells.
-This finding was consistent with that of Cui et al. [43].
-This suggested that DKK1 was a potential prognostic biomarker and therapeutic target for lung adenocarcinoma.
+DKK1 is widely expressed in many types of tumor cell and encodes a protein from the Dickkopf family that participates in embryonic development by inhibiting the WNT signaling pathway (39-42).
+Hence, we performed in vitro cell experiments which demonstrated that the knockdown of DKK1 inhibited proliferation, migration, invasion, and clonal formation by LUAD cells.
+This finding was consistent with that of Cui et al. (43).
+This suggests that DKK1 is a potential prognostic biomarker and therapeutic target for lung adenocarcinoma.
 Despite our findings, the specific mechanism of DKK1-induced LUAD progression requires further study.

 However, the present study had some limitations.
-Our data were obtained from public databases, and prospective studies of LUAD patients in the clinic were only warranted to enhance the reliability of the model.
+Our data were obtained from public databases, and prospective studies of patients with LUAD in the clinic were only warranted to enhance the reliability of the model.
 Besides that, the effect of DKK1 on LUAD cells was only briefly investigated in this study.
 Therefore, future research should focus on the specific mechanisms of action of DKK1 on LUAD cells.

 Conclusion

 This study utilized molecular typing and risk models to predict the prognosis of LUAD and the efficacy of immunotherapy.
 Additionally, DKK1 appeared to promote the malignant progression of LUAD.
-The findings of this study provide a theoretical basis and molecular target for individualized LUAD treatment development.
+The findings of this study provide a theoretical basis and molecular target for development of individualized LUAD treatment.

-DECLARATIONS

 Conflicts of Interest

-The authors declare that there is no conflict of interest.
+The Authors declare that there is no conflict of interest associated with this study..

 Authors’ Contributions